steppe87/angular-cordova-template/readme.md

-# Template for starting fast a Angular-Cordova-APP
+# Template for starting fast an Angular-Cordova-APP

 This Template includes:
 - Angular Material